Bay Area couple’s love grows stronger after kidney donation: ‘He shares a part of me’

 "It's something you can't even fathom or I can't even think," said David.
 "And that's one thing I told her.
 I was like, 'I don't know how to thank you for this.'"

-Doctors performed the transplant early this year, and the surgery was a success.
+Doctors performed the transplant early this year at the Tampa General Hospital Transplant Institute, and the surgery was a success.
+TGH said they have the largest living kidney donor program in the state of Florida.

 "The only thing I can do is promise to live the best, healthiest life and make this kidney last as long as possible and live my best life," David added.